yoember/yoember.github.io/index.md

 export default Router;
 ```

 Now we create 3 new templates.
-Our main `libraries.hbs`, a `libraries/index.hbs` for list and a `libraries/new.hbs` for new form.
+Our main `libraries.hbs`, a `libraries/index.hbs` for displaying the list, and a `libraries/new.hbs` for a library creation form.

     $ ember g template libraries
     $ ember g template libraries/index
     $ ember g template libraries/new

-Update your `navbar.hbs` main navigation section as follow.
+Update your `navbar.hbs` main navigation section as follows.

 ``` handlebars
 <!-- app/templates/navbar.hbs -->